freeCodeCamp/freeCodeCamp/docs/how-to-work-on-coding-challenges.md

 - Additional information in the form of a note should be surrounded by blank lines, and formatted: `**Note:** Rest of note text...`
 - If multiple notes are needed, then list all of the notes in separate sentences using the format: `**Notes:** First note text.
 Second note text.`
-- Use single-quotes where applicable
+- Use single quotes where applicable

 **Note:** The equivalent _Markdown_ should be used in place of _HTML_ tags.